 A description of each program follows.

-Stress is a primary instigator of symptoms associated for people with Parkinson’s.
+Stress is a primary instigator of symptoms experienced by persons diagnosed with Parkinson’s disease.
 A practical and powerful way to reduce stress is to become more mindful which, simply put, means being present in the moment rather than agonizing over the past or anticipating the future.
 Once stress levels are well under control, symptoms of Parkinson’s will have enormous difficulty presenting themselves.
 The Mindfulness Series consists of nine volumes that span the topics of seeing, hearing, noticing, doing, eating, thinking, feeling, being and intending.

 Among all of the factors that are implicated in causing symptoms associated with Parkinson’s disease, the most critical is stress.
 When people experience stress, their symptoms get much worse.
 When stress levels are under control, symptoms subside.
 Everyone who currently experiences symptoms of Parkinson’s disease confirms the powerful link between stress and the presentation of their own symptoms.